MariuszFerdyn/AzureStartStopVM/README.md

 'StaticPassword';

-Deploy as an Azure Static Website
+Deploy as an Azure Static Web Apps

 #Permission